[This is part of the Hearing God’s Voice series.]

 I often pray that I will never be deceived and I pray this over my children, too.
 We are the friend of God, and the word friend implies a certain degree of intimacy.
 Yet, any truth taken into extremes can be made into an error.
 Intimacy with God is certainly a good thing, but if we pridefully forget our place we may be headed down a dangerous slope.
 We may start hearing a voice that we think is God, but is actually the deceiver (2 Corinthians 11:14).
 We have sadly seen people be so deceived that they believe God has shown them a private interpretation (2 Peter 1:20).
 Those people eventually turn away from God or to other religions, or continue to believe they are walking in the Light while teaching false doctrine.

 Remember that God will never go against His word, or change the meaning of scripture to agree with a voice you heard.

 Once a woman told us that God said for her to divorce her husband and marry another man.
 She was being led away by a spirit of adultery, even though the other man hadn’t touched her.
 Unfortunately, she did not heed the counsel and obeyed the wrong voice.

 Was this post helpful to you?
-Consider sharing it and don’t forget to subscribe.Photo credit: salendron (Creative Commons)
+Tell me what you think!
+Consider sharing it and subscribe so you don’t miss the next post in this series on hearing God’s voice to know His Will.Photo credit: Captain Chaos and aftab (Creative Commons)